christhesoul/christhesoul.github.io/_posts/2019-01-10-a-little-open-struct-trick.md

 # => nil
 ```

-So if you're writing an API wrapper, or some other class where it'd be nice to
+So if you're writing an API wrapper -- or some other class where it'd be nice to
-coerce a hash into an object and perhaps add a few more methods, then you could
+coerce a hash into an object and perhaps add a few more methods -- then you could
 do worse than spending a bit of time dabbling with `OpenStruct`.

 :ocean: